ChainLink (LINK) Analysis

 Find full description and news on altFINS platform.

-Chainlink is a decentralized oracle network.
-It aims to serve as a middleware between smart contracts on smart contracting platforms and external data sources, allowing smart contracts to securely access off-chain data feeds.
+ChainLink is a decentralized oracle network.
+It seeks to operate as a middleman between smart contracts on smart contracting platforms and outside data sources, enabling smart contracts to safely access off-chain data feeds.

-The way this flows begins with a user smart contract.
-User smart contracts broadcast request contracts containing SLAs defining parameters for the data request.
-Node operators who monitor the Ethereum blockchain for these request, then bid to service them using the order matching contract, which both collects bids and logs the SLA parameters.
-Users can also select specific node operators manually through either the Chainlink core team marketplace or third party marketplaces for matching requests.
-Once matched with a request node operators, node operators return external data to the aggregating contract, which aggregates data from operators into a single weighted value, sends performance metrics to the reputation contract, and then reports the single weighted value back to the smart contract that requested it.
-In exchange for their services, node operators are compensated in LINK.
-LINK is currently built on Ethereum, although it plans to integrate with all smart contract networks later on its roadmap.
+This process starts with a user smart contract.
+Data request parameters are defined by user smart contracts that publish contracts with SLAs.
+The order matching contract, which both collects bids and logs the SLA parameters, is used by node operators who watch the Ethereum blockchain for these requests to bid to service them.
+Through the ChainLink core team marketplace or other marketplaces for matching requests, users can even choose particular node operators by hand.
+Node operators who match a request node return external data to the aggregating contract, which combines the data into a single weighted value, transmits performance metrics to the reputation contract, and then reports the single weighted value back to the smart contract that requested it.
+Node operators are paid in LINK as payment for their services.
+Although all smart contract networks will eventually be integrated with LINK, it is currently based on the Ethereum platform.